How to Navigate through TES

 • Course Tags & Outlines

-• Outlines are PDF files that can be attached to your courses to show learning outcomes.
-These can be attached to your courses through your administrator.
+• Outlines are PDF files that can be attached to an institution's courses by the TES Administrator as a means of displaying learning outcomes.

 Manage